 - Spaces with hot and cold spots.

-- Costly central heat, either because of high fuel prices or low efficiency.
+- Pricey central heat, either as a result of high fuel expenses or reduced efficiency.

 - Older houses that don’t have ductwork as a result of radiator or baseboard heat.

-In comparison to traditional electric heating and cooling, ENERGY STAR says a mini-split can save you up to 30% on cooling and up to 60% on heating.
-You’ll also get more accurage control over settings from room to room, thanks to zoned mini-split technology.
+In contrast with traditional electric heating and cooling, ENERGY STAR says a mini-split can save you up to 30% on cooling and up to 60% on heating.
+You’ll also have precise control over settings from room to room, as a result of zoned mini-split technology.